Status and phase

 Use of the following prohibited medications within the designated time periods:

-Initiated or altered therapy within 90 days of randomization with:
+Initiated or altered therapy within 90 days prior to randomization with:

 Initiated or altered therapy with ICS within 4 weeks prior to randomization